Defence Secretary drops heavy hint on Royal Navy warship contracts during visit to South Tyneside shipyard

 He toured A&P Tyne’s Hebburn yard, which is expected to be at the forefront of consortium bids to build the Royal Navy’s next generation of Type 31e frigates and Type 45 destroyers.

-While offering no guarantee that work around the multi-billion-pound projects would follow, his visit was the first to a shipyard since he unveiled the government’s National Shipbuilding Strategy last month.
+While offering no guarantee that work around the multi-billion-pound projects would follow, his visit follows the unveiling of the the government’s National Shipbuilding Strategy last month.

 The strategy is a blueprint for the transformation of the procurement of naval ships and is designed to make the UK’s maritime industry more competitive.